ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 ![alt text](/images/lumma/winmain.png)

 All that is required to solve this function is more or less what I did in my old [Agent Tesla post](/posts/AGENT-TESLA-2/), which is to find which blocks correspond to the mapping numbers and patch the flattened blocks to jump to their proper destinations.
 Here, we either have `jz` or `jnz` instructions which check the dispatcher variable (`eax` register) value.
 If it matches and the opcode is `jz`, the **jump** is taken.
 Otherwise, if it's `jnz` the **fallthrough** branch is taken.
-This is how it looks it would look in it's unflattened form:
+This is how it would look in it's unflattened form:

 ```cpp
 int __stdcall __noreturn WinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPSTR lpCmdLine, int nShowCmd)